InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

-In JavaScript, a `parsedSections` object should be a native JS object that maps from the section's API prefix names enumerated [here](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md#section-ids) to the section's representation according to its spec.
+In JavaScript, a `parsedSections` object should be a native JS object that maps from the section's API prefix names enumerated [here](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md#section-ids) to the section's JS representation according to its spec.
+Each section's is represented as an array of objects, and each object corresponds to a subsection in that section.
 For example:
 ```
 {
   tcfcav1: [